Is a Correction Looming Ahead for Nikola Corporation (NKLA)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NKLA starting from Koziner Pablo M., who sale 16,990 shares at the price of $16.93 back on Jun 11.
-After this action, Koziner Pablo M. now owns 520,193 shares of Nikola Corporation, valued at $287,641 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NKLA starting from Milton Trevor R., who sale 2,397,671 shares at the price of $10.05 back on Aug 06.
+After this action, Milton Trevor R. now owns 1,250,000 shares of Nikola Corporation, valued at $24,085,687 using the latest closing price.

 Stock Fundamentals for NKLA